lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 before reaching "TOO BUSY" state, and that's while using just 1 channel!
 16x overclock version performs the poorest even on the lowest tempo, increased grooves, 2step 'O'Hum crashes Gameboy!

-Though they have great potential in theory than 4x overclock, their stability is almost nonexistant in current state.
+Though in theory they have greater potential than 4x overclock, their stability is almost nonexistant in current state.

 ## LSDj Version Overclock differences:

 Guide is being written while using LSDj 8.9.6 which may differ from future versions in some way, so I recommend to take a look at the changelog to see if there hasnt been any major changes!

 Software Overclock technique works with all LSDj versions from 2.6.0 (included) all the way up to the latest one available.
 That said, this guide is written based on optimisations found in v8 and above allowing for comfortable and stable use - This means that any version below v8 won't perform well.

 ### 8.7.7

-WAV doesnt turn off - no hum after ONCE finishes Slightly worse performance than newest versions
+(This is version where I started using OC project) Most noticeable difference is that WAV doesn't turn off compared to newer versions - which means no hum after instrument mode "ONCE" finishes playing.

 ##### Pre-8.8.0 - ADSR Tempo Related Drift